continuousElectronics/react-util-overlay/readme.md

 ## Example Usage

-### The outer most element you want the overlays appended to
+### The outermost element you want the overlays appended to

 ```javascript
 import Header from "components/Header";